eventide-project/docs/user-guide/retrieving/batch.md

 Consumers processing a single category can be operated in parallel in a [consumer group](/user-guide/consumers.html#consumer-groups).
 Consumer groups provide a means of scaling horizontally to distribute the processing load of a single category amongst a number of consumers.

 ::: warning
 Consumer groups work only with the retrieval of messages from a category.
-An error will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
+A `MessageStore::Postgres::Get::Category::ConsumerGroup::Error` error will be raised if consumer group parameters are sent with a retrieval of a stream rather than a category.
 :::

 Consumers operating in consumer groups process a single category, with each consumer in the group processing messages that are not processed by any other consumer in the group.